Tips for a Safe, Cool Summer

 • Pupsicle:

 • Try putting a few treats/veggies/fruit into ice cube trays and fill with dilute broth.
 Freeze.
-Give a cube to your dog, add one to his bowl, put one in a kong or even float a couple of cubes in a bowl of water or even in a kiddy pool on a hot day.
+Now, give a cube to your dog, add one to his bowl, put one in a kong or even float a couple of cubes in a bowl of water or even in a kiddy pool on a hot day.

 • Put treats/veggies/fruit and broth in a paper cup.
 Stick in a milk bone or carrot that will act as your pupsicle stick.
 Freeze, unmold and serve.